Review: Toyota Proace (2016)

 Cheap to run, comfortable to drive and capable of carrying a maximum payload of 1400kg, the Toyota Proace is a compact van with big potential.
 All versions are stylish and good to drive, while Toyota's low running costs and impressive warranty provide added peace of mind for those looking to keep costs down.

 Built in France, as part of a joint agreement with Citroen and Peugeot, the Toyota Proace is almost identical to the Dispatch and Expert.
-However, unlike its French counterparts, the Proace gets a more comprehensive five-year 100,000 mile warranty.
+However, unlike its French counterparts, the Proace was launched with a more comprehensive five-year 100,000 mile warranty.
+In 2021 Toyota cut its standard warranty to three-years, with the option of up to 10-years' cover if owners choose to have their van serviced at the Toyota dealer network.

 Available in three body sizes and two wheelbase lengths, the Proace can be specified as a van or crew cab, with panel or glazed/semi-glazed size walls.
 Most versions will carry 1400kg and tow up to 2.5 tonnes, while crew and combi models will seat up to nine.